 Although the Adviser and its affiliates may manage investments on behalf of a number of other customer accounts, investment decisions and allocations are not necessarily made in parallel among the Fund's accounts and the other customer accounts.
 Other accounts that may be managed by the Adviser and its affiliates may make investments and utilize investment strategies that may not be made or utilized by the Fund.
-Accordingly, the other accounts that may be managed by the Adviser and its affiliates may make investment strategies that may not be made or utilized by the Fund.
 Accordingly, the other accounts that may be managed by the Adviser and its affiliates may produce results that are materially different from those experienced by the Fund.